ashwindaswanibu/rasat/README.md

 This is the official implementation of the following paper:

-Jiexing Qi and Jingyao Tang and Ziwei He and Xiangpeng Wan and Chenghu Zhou and Xinbing Wang and Quanshi Zhang and Zhouhan Lin.
+Jiexing Qi and Jingyao Tang and Ziwei He and Xiangpeng Wan and Yu Cheng and Chenghu Zhou and Xinbing Wang and Quanshi Zhang and Zhouhan Lin.
 RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL.
 Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP).

 If you use this code, please cite: